 After a rapid ascent in 2017, the cryptocurrency market tumbled this year.
 The price of Bitcoin, widely considered the king of cryptocurrencies, has plummeted more than 50 percent in 2018.
 And last week, based on the information given by Trade Wise, the value of all cryptocurrencies suffered an $18 billion loss in just three days, according to a CNBC report.

 But Skorina said the success of the Investments Office is largely a result of its unconventional investments, like those in cryptocurrencies.

 When Chief Investment Officer David Swensen assumed his position at the helm of the Investment Office in 1985, endowment offices across the country were almost exclusively trading stocks and bonds.
 But Swensen invested in real estate, private equity and venture capital — an approach to investing endowments now known as the “Yale Model.”
 Since then, Yale’s endowment has ballooned to almost $30 billion, the second largest of any American university.
 For information on smart and profitable trading, check out this post about the Cheapest Share Trading Brokerages in SG.

 “The job of any investor is to explore new opportunities,” Skorina said.
 “Investing in cryptocurrency funds is an opportunity that Yale’s Investments Office thinks is worth pursuing.”

-Over the past few years, cryptocurrencies have captivated Wall Street bankers, computer coders and teenagers alike.
+Over the past few years, according to a report on Bitcoin-Profit.org, cryptocurrencies have captivated Wall Street bankers, computer coders and teenagers alike.
 Transactions with paper money are often monitored by banks: If one person sends another person $5, the $5 flows through a bank before the transaction is complete.